If you’re looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds or more —then you’ve come to the right place.

 Try a Group Fitness Class

-If you are more of an extrovert and enjoy the company of others, then consider joining a group fitness class.
+If you’re more of an extrovert and enjoy the company of others, consider joining a group fitness class.

-These group fitness classes are a great way to stay on track, up the ante with your workouts, and meet active and like-minded people.
-Plus, group support and peer pressure can do wonders for your weight loss journey.
+These classes are a great way to stay on track, up the ante with your workouts, and meet active and like-minded people.
+As an added benefit, peer pressure can do wonders for your weight loss journey.

-The good news is that there a wide range of classes, and you will find something that fits within your budget, fitness level, and training goals.
+The good news is that there are a wide range of classes available, and you’re sure to find something that fits your budget, fitness level, and training goals.

-Different classes offer different exercises and workout routines gear around building strength, endurance, and flexibility.
+Different classes offer different exercises and workout routines geared around building strength, endurance, and flexibility.

-Try Crossfit, join an MMA class, try a spinning class, or enroll in fitness boot camps.
-Just find the class you like and stay consistent with for the long haul.
+Try CrossFit, join an MMA class, try a spinning class, or enroll in a boot camp class.
+Just find a class you like and attend it consistently.

 Try an Outdoor Activity

-In fact, study shows that outdoor exercising is linked to plenty of health benefits, like vitality, self-esteem, enthusiasm and lower levels of stress hormone cortisol.
-Working out outdoor can help you reduce tension, fatigue, and depression, according to study.
+Studies show that exercising outdoors boosts vitality, self-esteem, and enthusiasm and lowers levels of the stress hormone cortisol.
+Braving the outdoors can help you reduce tension, fatigue, and depression.